mistic100/HyperCube/README.md

 	- `GRADIENT`
 - `MODE+` to use the next mode
 - `MODE-` to use the previous mode
-- `HUE X` to change the current hue, hues are:
+- `COLOR X` to change the current color, hues are:
 	- `RAINBOW`
 	- `RED`
 	- `YELLOW`